 This article examines a specific piece of housing legislation, namely AB 2222, which impacts Los Angeles County and beyond.

-There are many different feminist frameworks.
-This article outlines the various perspectives, theories, applications, and criticisms of "feminist theory," which is relevant to social work practice.
+There are many different frameworks for feminist theory.
+This article outlines the various perspectives, theories, applications, and criticisms of "feminist theory," including liberal feminism, and its relevance to social work practice.

 Awesome tips for social workers that can also be used by anyone.
 It is important to be cognizant of personal safety approaches because it can literally save your life one day.